- The role of Councilkeyboard_arrow_down

 The pedestrian underpass will remain in place.

-Construction started in September 2022 and is expected to take 8–10 months.
+Construction started in September 2022 and is expected to be finished by late 2023.
 Works include:

 - constructing a new bus loading and unloading area